How old can a child stay home alone in texas

 In the absence of adequate supervision, children face potential risks and dangers that can have serious consequences.
 It is important for parents and caregivers to be aware of the implications of leaving a child unattended, as it can lead to various outcomes that may negatively impact the child’s physical and emotional well-being.

-See also How long does the estelle pill take to work
+See also How long to roast frozen green beans

 1. Vulnerability to accidents and injuries